What is the course about?

 Please note that a portable hard drive/USB stick if PC formatted can be read by Apple mac computers, but not written to.

 City Lit students receive 10% discount off everything* from Cass Art, the UK's leading art supplies retailer.
 Your tutor will advise you on what you should buy.
 You will need to show your enrolment receipt in-store to receive your discount.
 Visit the Charing Cross shop at 13 Charing Cross Road WC2H 0EP or find your local shop at www.cassart.co.uk. *Terms and conditions apply, visit www.cassart.co.uk/students.

 When I've finished, what course can I do next?

 By the end of the course you should be comfortable to do get on with some basic editing and work with your own material.
-You may want to join the stage 3 editing class, or one of the other more specialized moving image classes, like a production or lighting class.
+You may want to join the stage 3 editing class, or next term's VG388 Documentary film making: a practical course .

 General information and advice on courses at City Lit is available from the Student Centre and Library on Monday to Friday from 12:00 – 19:00.

 See the course guide for term dates and further details